PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 # VisualDL Web app Develop

-VisualDL has two three components.
+VisualDL has three components.
 1. The Python/C++ SDK that logs the data during training.
 1. The single page client side app that visualized training data.
 1. The server (powered on Flask) that reads the logs data and delivers it to the client side app for displaying graphs (scalars/histograms) and embeddings.

-The server provided the needed data and pass to the client side to draw scalars or histograms.
-The users can visualize the training progress and make a better network architecture evaluation.

 This article will go over the basic web-app architecture and development guide.

 ## TL;DR
-If you are not interested in the details of mobo jumbo and want to start development as soon as possible, please run the following commands.
+If you are not interested in the details of mumbo jumbo and want to start development as soon as possible, please run the following commands.

 To clone the repo and to prepare the environment
 ```bash